 All glory to him, both now and forever!
 Amen.

-The answer, I hope is fairly straightforward… we should trust in the word of God, in Jesus Christ, rather than the doctrine of men.
+The answer, I hope is fairly straightforward… we should trust in the word of God, in Yeshua, rather than the doctrine of men.
 It is fine to listen to the teachings of scholars and pastors, but we must test everything ourselves against scripture.
 This can take time and be hard, but that is no excuse just to take someone else’s word for it.
-That is sloth… laziness… on our part and certainly does not show a love for God.
+That demonstrates a lack of diligence or lack of recognition in the importance of following Yeshua and certainly does not show a love for God and that He is a priority in our lives.
 (Yes, you should test what I teach as well, comparing it to the scriptures.
-Do not take my word for it, but rather seek to understand the methodology and truth revealed from studying scripture.
-Please point out to me if / where you see errors.)
+Do not take my word for it, but rather seek to understand the methodology and truth revealed from studying scripture.)

 [Deuteronomy 13:1-5] 13 [a]“Suppose there are prophets among you or those who dream dreams about the future, and they promise you signs or miracles, 2 and the predicted signs or miracles occur.
 If they then say, ‘Come, let us worship other gods’—gods you have not known before— 3 do not listen to them.
 The Lord your God is testing you to see if you truly love him with all your heart and soul.
 4 Serve only the Lord your God and fear him alone.
 Obey his commands, listen to his voice, and cling to him.
 5 The false prophets or visionaries who try to lead you astray must be put to death, for they encourage rebellion against the Lord your God, who redeemed you from slavery and brought you out of the land of Egypt.
 Since they try to lead you astray from the way the Lord your God commanded you to live, you must put them to death.
 In this way you will purge the evil from among you.

-No teacher in all the history of God’s people is infallible with the notable exception of Jesus Christ.
-Jesus Christ, in fact as recorded in the book of John was the very word of God made flesh.
+No teacher in all the history of God’s people is infallible with the notable exception of Yeshua.
+Yeshua, in fact, as recorded in the book of John was the very word of God made flesh.

 [John 1:1-18] 1 In the beginning the Word already existed.
 The Word was with God, and the Word was God.
 2 He existed in the beginning with God.
 3 God created everything through him, and nothing was created except through him.
 4 The Word gave life to everything that was created,[a] and his life brought light to everyone.
 5 The light shines in the darkness, and the darkness can never extinguish it.[b]